Skip to content

 Assessing the performance of the factor strategy

-The first thing most of the general population expects from a successful investment strategy is a higher final equity value compared to the benchmark.
+The first thing the majority of the general population expects from a successful investment strategy is a higher final equity value compared to the benchmark.

 Strategy Backtesting – equity tracking